You are here: HomeOur Faith › Our Beliefs

 10. We believe that it is the privilege of all believers to be wholly sanctified and that their whole spirit and soul and body may be preserved blameless unto the coming of our Lord Jesus Christ.

-11. We believe in the immortality of the soul, the resurrection of the body, in the general judgment at the end of the world, in the eternal happiness of the righteous, and in the endless punishment of the wicked.
+11. We believe in the immortality of the soul, the resurrection of the body, the general judgment at the end of the world, the eternal happiness of the righteous, and the endless punishment of the wicked.

 Is The Salvation Army a religion or a mix of denominations?

 The Salvation Army is not a religion nor is it a mix of denominations.
-The Salvation Army stands independently as a denomination of the Christian church alongside other churches, for example, the Anglican, Baptist and Uniting Church.
+The Salvation Army stands independently as a denomination of the Christian Church alongside other churches, for example, the Anglican, Baptist and Uniting Churches.

-It started in the 1860's when Methodist minister, William Booth, began reaching out to the masses living in poverty in London.
+It started in the 1860s when Methodist minister, William Booth, and his wife Catherine, began reaching out to those living in abject poverty in London.

-He preached that there was a God who could transform their lives and show them a new way.
-He fed them, prayed with them and thousands of people's lives were changed.
+They preached that there is a God who transforms lives and shows people a new way.
+They fed the poor and needy, prayed with them, and thousands of people's lives were changed.

-In less than 20 years, while it had not been his initial goal, William Booth established a new denomination of the Christian church—The Salvation Army.
-Today, the Army upholds the cross of Christ and serve communities worldwide.
+In less than 20 years, while it had not been his initial goal, William Booth established a new denomination of the Christian Church — The Salvation Army.
+Today, The Salvation Army upholds the cross of Christ and serves communities worldwide.

 • The Facebook logo